red512/bidip/README.md

 ### Notes about installation:

 > The installation of Prometheus stack, metrics server, and argocd are made from terraform code using helm provider.

+### Description of the deployed app

+> The provided Flask backend sets up a single route at the root URL, allowing clients to request their IP address.
+The backend utilizes CORS to enable cross-origin requests.
+The React frontend fetches data from this Flask API and displaying the received IP address

 ### CI Details